 After the open feedback period closes, Iowa DOT Research Department staff and other stakeholders review the topics and all of the input received to gauge interest and determine which ideas should move forward.

-The RFP is posted to the Research Request for Proposal page and anyone who has subscribed to these notifications will receive an email.
+The RFP is posted on the Requests for Proposal page and anyone who has subscribed to these notifications will receive an email.

 After the RFP submission period has ended, the Project Development Group reviews all of the responses and chooses the one that will earn the project.